 In September 2012, we completed an offering of US\$180 million in aggregate principal amount of convertible senior notes due 2017.
 In October 2013, we completed another offering of US\$800 million in aggregate principal amount of convertible senior notes due 2018.
-In August 2014 and in May 2015, we issued US\$500 million in aggregate principal amount of convertible notes due 2019 and US\$250 million in aggregate principal amount of convertible notes due 2020, respectively, to Priceline Group Treasury Company B.V., an indirect wholly owned subsidiary of Priceline.
-In June 2015, we completed an offering of US\$700 million in aggregate principal amount of convertible senior notes due 2020 and US\$400 million in aggregate principal amount of convertible senior notes due 2025.
+In August 2014, in May 2015 and in December 2015, we issued US\$500 million in aggregate principal amount of convertible notes due 2019, US\$250 million in aggregate principal amount of convertible notes due 2025, respectively, to Priceline Group Treasury Company B.V., an indirect wholly owned subsidiary of Priceline.
+In June 2015, we completed an offering of US\$700 million in aggregate principal amount of convertible senior notes due 2025.
+In December 2015, we issued US\$500 million in aggregate principal amount of convertible senior notes due 2025.
+In December 2015, we issued US\$500 million in aggregate principal amount of convertible senior notes due 2025.
+In December 2015, we issued US\$500 million in aggregate principal amount of convertible senior notes due 2025.
+In December 2015, we issued US\$500 million in aggregate principal amount of convertible senior notes due 2025.
+In December 2015, we issued US\$500 million in aggregate principal amount of convertible senior notes due 2025.
+In December 2015, we issued US\$500 million in aggregate principal amount of convertible notes due 2025 to a long-term equity investment firm in addition to the aforementioned issuance to Priceline.
 As an offshore holding company, our ability to make loans or additional capital contributions to our PRC operating subsidiaries is subject to PRC regulations and approvals and there are restrictions for us to make loans to our affiliated Chinese entities.
-These regulations and approvals may delay or prevent us from using the proceeds we received in the past or will receive in the future from the offerings of securities to make loans or additional capital contributions to our PRC operating subsidiaries and our affiliated Chinese entities, and impair our ability to fund and expand our business which may adversely affect our business, financial condition and result of operations.
+These regulations and approvals may delay or prevent us from using the proceeds we received in the past or will receive in the future from the offerings of securities to make loans or additional capital contributions to our PRC operating subsidiaries and our affiliated Chinese entities, and impair our ability to fund and expand o

-For example, on March 3, 2015, the SAFE promulgated a Circular on the Reforming of Administrative Methods Regarding the Foreign Exchange Capital Settlement of Foreign-Invested Companies, or Circular 19, which became effective on June 1, 2015 and replaced Circular 142.
+For example, on March 3, 2015, the SAFE promulgated a Circular on the Reforming of Administrative Methods Regarding the Foreign Exchange Capital Settlement of Foreign- Invested Companies, or Circular 19, which became effective on June 1, 2015 and replaced Circular 142.
 Originally, pursuant to Circular 142, the registered capital of a foreign invested company settled in RMB converted from foreign currencies may only be used within the business scope approved by the applicable governmental authority and may not be used for equity investments in the PRC, and foreign-invested companies may not change how they use such capital without SAFE approval, and may not in any case use such capital to repay RMB loans if they have not used the proceeds of such loans.
 Although Circular 19 restates certain restrictions on the use of investment capital denominated in foreign currency by foreign invested companies, it specifies that the registered capital of a foreign-invested company, denominated in foreign currency, can be converted into RMB at the discretion of such foreign-invested company and can be used for equity investment in the PRC subject to the invested company's filing of a reinvestment registration with the relevant local SAFE.
 However, since Circular 19 is newly issued, its interpretation and enforcement involve significant uncertainty.